-- The delivery of the Siberian snake magnet (solenoid) is expected before the end of 2012. - The installation of the snake at the PAX interaction point is foreseen in the 2012/2013 winter shutdown. - The first commissioning ('running-in') is planned during the MD weeks in early Spring 2013.

-- It should be possible to use the preparatory beam time requested in this document in Spring 2013, i.e., before PAC#41. - A pion production run at ANKE should be possible by the end of 2013 or the beginning of 2014.
+- The delivery and installation of the Siberian snake magnet (solenoid) is expected in Spring 2013. - The first commissioning ('running-in') is planned during the summer shutdown 2013. - It should be possible to use the preparatory beam time requested in this doc-ument after the snake commissioning with EDDA, in the second half of 2013. - A pion production run at ANKE should be possible in 2014.